AdaCore/gnatcoll-core/docs/building.rst

   issues with shared libraries and makes sure the version is compatible with GNATCOLL's needs.

+  configure will look for the sqlite libraries in :file:`dir/lib/`, :file:`dir/lib64` or :file:`dir`, in that order, and using the first directory that exists.

 *--enable-gpl*
   GNATCOLL provides interfaces to libraries that are licensed under the Full GNU Public License.
 This means that, should you choose to distribute